gchq/sleeper/docs/getting-started.md

 instance will fail in the CDK.

 The [Sleeper CLI deployment environment](deployment/cli-deployment-environment.md) includes options to deploy an EC2 to an existing VPC, or a VPC on its own.
+If you don't use that, you will need to have bootstrapped CDK in your AWS account.
+See [the deployment guide](deployment-guide.md) for how to do that.

-Once you've got a suitable VPC, and an EC2 with the Sleeper CLI installed, you should be able to run the manual system test deployment script from there.
+Once you've got a suitable VPC, and an EC2 with the Sleeper CLI installed, you can either use our deployment scripts, or invoke the CDK yourself as described in [the deployment guide](deployment-guide.md).

 ### Deployment

+The easiest way to deploy a full instance of Sleeper and interact with it is to use the "system test" functionality.
+This deploys a Sleeper instance with a simple schema, and writes some random data into a table in the instance.
+You can then use the status scripts to see how much data is in the system, run some example queries, and view logs to help understand what the system is doing.

+If you'd prefer to match how you would deploy to production, see [the deployment guide](deployment-guide.md).

 The Git repository includes a manual system test deployment script that builds and deploys Sleeper, and starts random data generation in a separate "system test" ECS cluster.
 By default this generates 40 million records per ECS task.
 This